olneyhymn/npc-registry/site/content/churches/westminster-orthodox-presbyterian-mission-corpus-christi-tx.md

   end_date: 1996-05-01
   reason: withdrawal
   received_from: null
-  withdrawal_to: Reformed Presbyterian Church [U.S.]
+  withdrawal_to: Reformed Presbyterian Church in the United States
 title: Westminster Orthodox Presbyterian Mission (Corpus Christi TX)
+withdrawal_to:
+- Reformed Presbyterian Church in the United States
 year_established:
 - 1992